 - CHI: Chicago Union Station (IL)

-The Hiawatha is apart of Amtrak’s Midwest Regional Corridor.
-This route receives funding from both the Wisconsin and Illinois Departments of Transportation with locomotives and equipment owned by both DOT’s.
+The Hiawatha is a part of Amtrak’s Midwest Regional Corridor.
+This route receives funding from the Wisconsin and Illinois Departments of Transportation.
+This route, over the years, has proven profitable, and the DOTs received money back from Amtrak.
+These departments own the locomotives.

 Hiawatha’s Consist – Cars & Locomotives

-The standard Hiawatha fleet or consists of one locomotive, typically a Seiman’s SC-Charger SC-44, GE Genius, or GE Dash 8.
-Passenger ride in six coaches, either Horizon or Amfleet I cars.
-At the south end of the train often is an EMD-F40PH converted into a cab and baggage car.
+Before 2020, the standard Hiawatha fleet consists of one locomotive, a Seiman’s Charger SC-44, GE Genius, or GE Dash 8.
+Passengers ride in six coaches, either Horizon or Amfleet I cars.
+The train’s south end is often an EMD-F40PH converted into a cab and baggage car.

-- Each coach car has 68 seats with room to accommodate wheelchairs or mobility scooters
+- Each coach car has 68 seats with room for wheelchairs or mobility scooters.

 - Luggage storage shelves at one end of the coach car and overhead storage